symfony/symfony1-docs/gentle-introduction/en/07-Inside-the-View-Layer.markdown

     echo $sf_data->getRaw('test');
      => <script>alert(document.cookie)</script>

 You will have to access raw data each time you need variables containing HTML to be really interpreted as HTML.
-You can now understand why the default layout uses `$sf_data->getRaw('sf_content')` to include the template, rather than a simpler `$sf_content`, which breaks when output escaping is activated.

 When `escaping_strategy` is `false`, `$sf_data` is still available, but it always returns raw data.